Crank Out More Pullups

-Pull ups are hands-down one of the best exercises for developing the back and increasing your overall fitness level.
-They're old school, basic and a natural movement pattern of human beings.
-Instead of hitting the gym week after week trying to see 'how much you bench', why not try and see how many pull ups you can crank out?
+Pullups are hands-down one of the best exercises for developing your back and increasing your overall fitness level.
+They're old-school, basic, and a natural movement pattern of human beings.
+Instead of hitting the gym week after week trying to see "how much you bench," why not try and see how many pullups you can crank out?

-We asked owner of Mike Duffy's Personal Training studios, former Mr. New Jersey and Natural Mr. America, Mike Duffy, CPT for his top tips to consistently get more and more pull ups.
+We asked former Mr. New Jersey and Natural Mr. America, Mike Duffy, C.P.T., for his top tips to consistently get more and more pullups.

-Pull ups are not neccessarly easy, some novice gym-goers have trouble even getting 1 or 2.
-Duffy recommends grabbing assistance bands which you wrap around the bar and place under your feet.
-"These elastic bands will counter balance your body weight and help assist you with getting more pull ups," says Duffy.
-Even advanced athletes can benefit from assistance bands - they might help get you 1, 2 or 3 more reps than you normally would without assistance.
+Pullups aren't neccessarily easy; some novice gym-goers have trouble even getting one or two.
+Duffy recommends grabbing assistance bands, which you wrap around the bar and place under your feet.
+"These elastic bands will counterbalance your body weight and help assist you with getting more pullups," says Duffy.
+Even advanced athletes can benefit from assistance bands—they might help get you one, two, or three more reps than you normally would without assistance.
 Novice trainees can train with assistance bands each week and more advanced athletes could sprinkle the use of the bands every other week.

 Similar to using assistance bands, forced reps are about using a training partner to help you get a few more additional reps that you couldn't get on your own.
 Have a training partner give you a boost to crank out 2-3 more reps.
 Watch how your strength and endurance sores week over week.